Dorian is now a Category 1 Hurricane, storm forecast to become a major hurricane

 Here's What We Know:

+- Dorian is moving away from the Virgin Islands and will cross over warm ocean waters, allowing it to strengthen in the coming days

-- The storm will be steered northwest closer to the U.S. mainland along the north side of the Bahamas at the end of the week.
-It will be moving over warm ocean waters and will likely strengthen into a major hurricane, Category 3
+- The storm will be steered northwest closer to the U.S. mainland along the north side of the Bahamas at the end of the week

 - A mainland U.S. landfall is a possibility overnight Sunday into Monday morning